ghvillasboas/MosquitoChat/README.md

 ## Questions?

-Just fire an Issue or give me a pull request.
+Just fire an Issue or ping me on Twitter (@ghvillasboas)

 ## Contributions?